ElinVoss/omnimeta-saga-universe/QUICKSTART_BIBLE_GENERATION.md

 Tell OmniMeta Space:

-> "Generate the complete Story Bible for N01: The Line That Holds following the instructions in `04_Writer_Deliverables/02_Bibles/N01_Bible_PLACEHOLDER.md`.
+> "Generate the complete Story Bible for N01: Grip That Holds following the instructions in `04_Writer_Deliverables/02_Bibles/N01_Bible_PLACEHOLDER.md`.
 This is the first novella, so there are no previous Bibles to reference.
 Read all foundation files, query the N01 section of the timeline, and generate all 13 required sections.
 Maintain complete innocence protocol—no foreshadowing of Tiffani being the Auditor."

 ---